spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 - Access to a private registry.
 [DockerHub](https://hub.docker.com/) offers a single private registry on the free tier.
 If you do not have a personal registry account, you can use DockerHub.
 - Access to a running Kubernetes cluster.
 To learn how to create clusters in different environments using Palette, review guides listed under [Clusters](docs.spectrocloud.com/clusters) or visit the [Palette Onboarding Workflow](docs.spectrocloud.com/getting-started/onboarding-workflow#paletteonboardingworkflow) guide.
 To learn how to create a Kubernetes cluster from scratch, check out the [Create a Cluster](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/) Kubernetes resource.

-Below is an example of how you can create a secret and use it in a Kubernetes deployment:
+The following example explains how you can create a secret and use it in a Kubernetes deployment:

 ## **Create a JSON File Containing your Credentials.**